zargovv/discore.js/README.md

 module.exports = class extends Command {
   get options() {
     return {
-      // Will run run() method if true, otherwise disabledRun() method.
       enabled: true,
-      key: null, // Same as name but more important.
-      name: null, // Key is going to be command name.
+      name: null, // Command name.
-      id: undefined, // UniqID if not defined.
-Used to get the event.
+      id: undefined, // Used to get the command.
       cooldown: 0, // In milliseconds
       aliases: [],
       permLevel: 0, // Runs noPermsRun() method if tests not passed.
       description: undefined,
       usage: undefined,
-      once: false, // Unloads after first use if true.
+      once: false, // Unloads after first use.
     };
-    // If key and name are null then they will be defined as file name.
+    // If name is not defined then it will be defined as file name.
-    // For example, test.js is gonna be 'test'
+    // For example, test.js will be 'test'
   }

   get customOptions() {
     return {
       // You can put any options you want.
-      // And use it via this.custom.
+      // And use it via this.custom
     };
   }